Firefighters in Greece struggle to control blazes in country’s northeast and near Athens

 With their hot, dry summers, southern European countries are particularly prone to wildfires.
 European Union officials have blamed climate change for the increasing frequency and intensity of wildfires in Europe, noting that 2022 was the second-worst year for wildfire damage on record after 2017.

-In Spain’s Tenerife, a fire that has scorched 150 square kilometers (58 square miles) was being brought under control by Wednesday night.
+In Spain’s Tenerife, a fire that has scorched 150 square kilometers (58 square miles) was being brought under control.

-“It’s a very tough battle that the firefighting teams are winning,” Canary regional government counselor Manuel Miranda said Wednesday evening.
+Canary Island regional President Fernando Clavijo said Thursday the blaze had “not gained a single square meter” for the first time in over a week.

+He said firefighters hope to declare the fire totally under control later Thursday, but warned that high afternoon temperatures could ignite more pockets of fire.
+Of the 12,000 people forced to evacuate their homes earlier in the week, only about 200 were still unable to return.

 In Turkey, firefighters in the northwestern Canakkale province on Thursday brought a wildfire under control less than 48 hours after it erupted amid high temperatures and strong winds, Turkish Forestry Minister Ibrahim Yumakli said.